jake-knerr/chess/README.md

 </button>
 ```

-#### In HTML, prefer to apply modifiers after the defining rule or fragments.
+#### In HTML, prefer to write modifiers after the defining rule or fragments.
 If multiple modifiers are applied, sort them by the name of the modifiers alphanumerically, left-to-right.

 ```css
 /* component */